-If the local superintendent of public schools or the county superintendent 4. of schools in those school districts that do not employ a local superintendent determines that the child is not making reasonable academic progress consistent with the child's age or stage of development, the parent of the child must be notified of the conclusion reached and the basis for the conclusion.
+- report the student's progress at least twice annually to the local public school superintendent.
+If the school district does not employ a local school superintendent, the report must be filed with the county superintendent of schools for the county of the child's residence. - If the local superintendent of public schools or the county superintendent of schools in those school districts that do not employ a local superintendent determines that the child is not making reasonable academic progress consistent with the child's age or stage of development, the parent of the child must be notified of the conclusion reached and the basis for the conclusion.
 Upon receipt of that notice, the parent shall make a good faith effort to remedy any deficiency.
 The appropriate official shall report the failure on the part of a parent to make a good faith effort to the state's attorney pursuant to section 15-34.1-04 as a violation of this chapter.
-The superintendent of public instruction shall adopt rules to assist local superintendents of schools, county superintendents of schools, and the licensed professionals referred to in subsection 2, in determining whether a child is making reasonable academic progress.
+The superintendent of public instruction shall adopt rules to assist local superintendents of schools. county superintendents of schools, and the licensed professionals referred to in subsection 2, in determining whether a child is making reasonable academic progress.
 If a monitor is required by section 15-34.1-06, the school district shall, at the request of the parent, provide the monitor at school district expense.
-A monitor retained by the parent must be compensated by the parent.
+A monitor retained by the parent must be compensated by the parent. - SECTION 5.

-SECTION 5.
 AMENDMENT.
-Section 15-34.1-08 of the North Dakota Century Code is amended and reenacted as follows:
+Section 15-34.1-08 of the North Dakota Century Code is amended and reenacted as follows: - 15-34.1-08.

-15-34.1-08.
 State aid.
 For purposes of allocating foundation aid and other state assistance to local school districts, a student receiving home based instruction home education is deemed enrolled in the school district in which the student resides if the student is monitored by a certificated teacher employed by the public school district in which the parent resides.
 A school district is entitled to one-half of the per-pupil per student payment provided in section 15-40.1-06 times the appropriate factor in section 15-40.1-07 or 15-40.1-08 for each such student.
 When a student is supervised through home-based instruction in home education and is enrolled in classes in the public school, proportionate payments must be made as provided in sections 15-40.1-07 and 15-40.1-08.
-The total amount may not exceed the equivalent of one full foundation aid payment.
+The total amount may not exceed the equivalent of one full foundation aid payment. - SECTION 6.

-SECTION 6.
 AMENDMENT.
-Section 15-34.1-09 of the North Dakota Century Code is amended and reenacted as follows:

-15-34.1-09.
-Monitoring or administration by a certified certificated teacher.
-Any certified certificated teacher who monitors home based instruction a child receiving home education or who administers a standardized achievement test to children receiving home based instruction a child receiving home education must notify the child's public school district of residence that the teacher is providing such monitoring or administration.
-The parent of any student receiving home based instruction that child receiving home education who is monitored by or taking a test administered by a certified certificated teacher not employed by a public school district is responsible for any the costs charged for such of the monitoring or test administration.
+Section 15-34.1-09 of the North Dakota Century Code is amended and reenacted as follows: - 15-34.1-09.
+Monitoring or administration by a certificated teacher.
+Any certificated teacher who monitors home based instruction a child receiving home education or who administers a standardized achievement test to children receiving home based instruction a child receiving home education must notify the child's public school district of residence that the teacher is providing such monitoring or administration.
+The parent of any student receiving home based instruction that child receiving home education who is monitored by or taking a test administered by a certificated certificated teacher not employed by a public school district is responsible for any the costs charged for such of the monitoring or test administration. - SECTION 7.

-SECTION 7.
 AMENDMENT.
 Section 15-34.1-10 of the North Dakota Century Code is amended and reenacted as follows: